 Your brother had come to the brothel intent on tasting some of the delights the high life has to offer.
 This wasn't one of those cheap brothels with thinned high grade and femmes and mechs whose frames were dirty and scrapped, who looked like they were carrying viruses even if they weren't.

 No. This was a Towers brothel.
-You were subjected to background and financial checks just to be accepted as a client then put on a waiting list.
+You were subjected to background and financial checks just to be accepted as a client and even then most were put on a waiting list.
 That is, unless you had the proper credits and reputation then you could walk right in the front door.
 No questions asked.
 Like I did.
 I didn't even know there was a waiting list, not till another mech I worked with told me.

 You were angry, having had to chase him down like an errant youngling.
 Your optics bright, your voice full of passion.
 You radiated such strength and intensity and in the dim light of the street lamps you were beautiful.
+Breath takingly beautiful.

 I was waiting for the mech I was with that evening to get my favorite drink.
 He'd never forgotten it before, strange he'd forgotten it this one time.
-But if he hadn't I'd have never bothered to look out that window and see you.
+But if he hadn't, I'd have never bothered to look out that window and see you.
 Primus works in strange ways, doesn't he?
 That's what they say, right?
-It was like fate….or destiny.
+It was fate….or destiny.
 Something that was just meant to be.
 I could feel it then.

 It's even stronger now.

 I didn't mean to follow you home.
 Not really.
 I just wanted to see you, up close.
 Learn your name.
 And I did.
 Your eldest brother yelled it as he rained insults down on you.
 You'd done what he'd asked, hadn't you?
 You shouldn't be treated like that.
 I'd never treat you like that.